 It’s important to consider how heavy snowfall, freezing temperatures and strong wind chills might seriously damage your business’s premises and to be prepared for such conditions.
 Snow and ice on a roof can exert vertical loads that can cause a roof to deflect or bow downwards.
-These extremes in weight load can also transfer horizontal forces through the structure that can cause walls to deflect outward at either the top of or base of the wall.
+These extremes in weight load can also transfer horizontal forces through the structure that can cause walls to deflect outward at either the top or base of the wall.
 In addition, melting snow combined with rainfall can overwhelm building drainage systems as well as local drainage systems in the area which can result in flooding and damage.
 It is important that a full risk assessment is carried out and a safe method of work established, preferably by qualified and competent contractors.
-To protect against the likelihood of snow related damage to your property, it is important to develop a timely prevention and maintenance program before the winter weather commences, during and after the winter period.
-These simple practical measures should form part of your building maintenance program.
+To protect against the likelihood of snow related damage to your property, it is important to develop a timely prevention and maintenance programme before, during and after the winter period.
+These simple practical measures should form part of your building maintenance programme.

 MAINTENANCE BEFORE THE WINTER WEATHER BEGINS

 Regular and systematic building inspections are a key part of any maintenance programme in order to help identify problems promptly and keep track of maintenance regimes, identified problems and actions taken.